Permissions Guide

 HR Administrator Role

-Permissions: ADMINISTRATOR
+Permissions: ADMINISTRATOR (Value: 2)

 - Manage company users and invitations